pzafonte/node-bench/README.md

 # node-bench

-`node-bench` is a macrobenchmark harness for Bitcoin node implementations.
-It measures Initial Block Download (IBD) throughput — blocks validated per second — across commits, giving you a longitudinal record of sync performance.
+`node-bench` is a node-agnostic high-level performance monitoring harness.
+Right now, it measures Initial Block Download (IBD) throughput, across commits, giving you a longitudinal record of sync performance.

-Complementary to microbenchmark tools: those tell you *which function* regressed and by how much in isolation; node-bench tells you *whether it matters* at the system level.
+Complementary to microbenchmark tools: those tell you *which function* regressed and by how much in isolation; node-bench tells you *whether it matters* at a high level.

 ## Supported nodes